hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-monitoring-in-hpe-greenlake-for-private-cloud-enterprise.md

 author: Guoping JIA
 authorimage: /img/guoping.png
 disable: false
+tags:
+  - hpe-greenlake, hpe-greenlake-for-private-cloud-enterprise, Kubernetes, application performance monitoring, Apache SkyWalking
 ---
 ## Introduction

 [HPE GreenLake for Private Cloud Enterprise](https://www.hpe.com/us/en/greenlake/private-cloud-enterprise.html) delivers a modern private cloud to support your app workloads running in any combination across your edges, colocations, and data centers.
-It contains one HPE service, called [HPE GreenLake for Containers](https://www.hpe.com/us/en/greenlake/containers.html), which provides an enterprise-grade container management service using open source Kubernetes.
+It contains one HPE service, called [HPE GreenLake for Private Cloud Enterprise: Containers](https://www.hpe.com/us/en/greenlake/containers.html), which provides an enterprise-grade container management service using open source Kubernetes.
 It allows customers to create a Kubernetes cluster, view details about existing clusters, and launch the service console.

 Since Kubernetes is widely used for processing customer workloads, the non-availability of applications can adversely impact productivity, business continuity and user experience.
 To avoid this, enterprise must closely monitor the status of the objects managed and operations performed by Kubernetes, proactively capture abnormalities, and resolve them well before end-users notice.
 Though Kubernetes dramatically simplifies application deployment in containers and across clouds, it adds a new set of complexities for managing, securing and troubleshooting applications.
 Kubernetes monitoring is critical to managing application performance, service uptime and troubleshooting.
 Having a good application performance monitoring (APM) tool is becoming essential for Kubernetes monitoring.